-- Add the lamb & cook until browned on a low heat.
+Add the lamb and cook until browned on a low heat.

-- Add the tomato puree & passata.
+Add the tomato puree and passata.
 Optional: add a splash of red wine.
 Simmer with lid on for 20 minutes.

-- For the sauce, warm 3/4 of the milk with the butter.
+For the Bechamel Sauce: Warm 3/4 of the milk with the butter.

-- Top the vegetables with mince mixture and finish off with a layer of béchamel sauce.
+Top the vegetables with mince.
+Repeat the process if necessary.
+Finish off with a layer of béchamel sauce.
 Sprinkle with some cheese if you like.

 - Category: Dinner